-Oaks, ashes, hickories and maples can coexist harmoniously in the wild.
+Oaks, ashes, hickories, and maples can coexist harmoniously in the wild.
 But can they and other wood species play nice when gathered in the same room?
-For homeowners who prefer the natural beauty of wood furniture, floors, décor and trim and don’t want to go against the grain of proper design, it’s an important question to answer.
+For homeowners who prefer the natural beauty of wood furniture, floors, décor, and trim and don’t want to go against the grain of proper design, it’s an important question to answer.

 The good news is that, while experts recommend some do’s and don’ts when it comes to pairing woods in a room, the right choices come down to personal preference.

-Indeed, most rules that once existed for matching woods in an interior space “have gone by the wayside,” says Sara Babinski, design manager with Armstrong Flooring International in Lancaster, Pa.
+Indeed, most rules that once existed for matching woods in an interior space “have gone by the wayside,” says Sara Babinski, a design manager with Armstrong Flooring International in Lancaster, Pa.
 “The trend now is to mix both wood tones and species.
 A variety of tones and textures add depth and variety to a space.
 And texture—which is tactile and visually interesting—has become as important as color in a room today.”

 Just as it’s often recommended to use three colors in a room for harmony, “the same can hold true for wood finishes,” says Babinski, who recommends using up to three different wood tones in the same room.